-The University of Washington wants to revitalize the nation’s civic health by fostering trust, collaboration and engagement in local communities, starting with Washington and expanding nationwide.
-By strengthening civic participation and confidence in the public institutions that serve us, we will create a more connected, effective society where people can work together to tackle big challenges and build a healthier, more hopeful democracy.
+The University of Washington is committed to revitalizing the nation’s civic health by fostering trust, collaboration and engagement in local communities, starting with Washington and expanding nationwide.

 Our plan